 GSTR 410- Mahoney, Mark: Safety – a right, privilege, or perception?
 This course intends to examine the concept of “safety” as it exists throughout varying civilizations, politics, and industries.
 We will review historical and contemporary approaches to providing “safe” environments and the associated implications thereof.
 We will discuss the moral, ethical, and legal aspects of these approaches, as well and the inferences toward age, race, religion, sex, and culture.
 Throughout the course a variety of text and films from varying viewpoints will be explored to inform the discussion.

-GSTR 410- Martin, Deborah: Fat Men in Skirts.
-This class will examine performative elements of gender, and how those elements are descended from traditional theatrical approaches to text and practice, specifically that of drag performance.
-Issues of gender identity and performance will be explored in both Western and non-Western cultures.
+GSTR 410- Martin, Deborah: Fat Men in Skirts: Gender Performance and Identity.
+This class will examine performative elements of gender, and how those elements are descended from traditional theatrical approaches to text and practice.
+Issues of gender identity, context, and performance will be explored in both western and non-western cultures.
 Gender identity issues will manifest in examples that many in American society may deem taboo, including cross-dressing, drag performance, transvestitism, etc. Both historical and contemporary issues related to these topics will be included.